Goodwill in Accounting: Meaning, Valuation, and Why It Matters

 - Identify the reporting unit: Start by determining which part of your business will undergo the goodwill impairment test.
 A reporting unit can be a segment or one level below an operating segment.

 - Compare carrying amount to fair value: Assess the total assets and liabilities of the reporting unit, including recorded goodwill, to determine its carrying amount.
-Then estimate the fair value of the unit using market data or discounted cash flows.
+Then estimate the fair value of the unit using market value data or discounted cash flows.

 - Determine if impairment exists: If the carrying amount exceeds the fair value, it indicates that goodwill might be impaired.
 This step identifies whether an impairment loss needs calculation.